|Truth & Reconciliation|

 Historic agreement signed on National Aboriginal Day when Canadians celebrate Indigenous culture and peoples

-The Truth and Reconciliation Commission of Canada (TRC) has chosen the University of Manitoba to become the permanent host of the Centre for Truth and Reconciliation on Residential Schools to house the statements, documents and other materials gathered by the Commission during its five-year mandate.
+The Truth and Reconciliation Commission of Canada (TRC) has chosen the University of Manitoba to become the permanent host of the National Research Centre for Truth and Reconciliation to house the statements, documents and other materials gathered by the Commission during its five-year mandate.

 “Knowing that the TRC’s mandate ends one year from now, we knew we needed something ongoing,” TRC Chair Justice Murray Sinclair told the roughly 300 people gathered June 21, 2013, to witness the historic moment.

 “Part of that obligation is being assumed here at the U of M. It began with the President’s apology in October 2011, an academic institution taking responsibility for their part in the education [and assimilation process],” he said.
 “That was a factor that showed us that there was a very strong commitment here to truth and reconciliation, and the proposal by the U of M stood head and shoulders above the other proposals because it was also national in its scope.”

 The announcement was just made at a Signing Ceremony at the University of Manitoba, Manitoba’s only research-intensive post-secondary institute.
 The U of M is committed to Indigenous Achievement and to making Manitoba a Centre of Excellence for Indigenous education and research.

 Justice Sinclair told Survivors, dignitaries and community representatives that the new centre “has the potential to carry on the work and spirit of Truth and Reconciliation long after the Commission closes its doors.”
 The commission's mandate has been extended until June 2015.